6 Ways to Fix All in One WP Migration Import Export Stuck

 Please wait 2-3 minutes.
 After the process,

-You need to relog in.
+You need to log in again.

-Solution To Fix All in One WP Migration Exporting Database Stuck
+Solution To Fix All-in-One WP Migration Exporting Database Stuck

 1. Clean Up Disk

-If your export progress has been stuck at somewhere or 100%, it is very likely that your disk has become full.
+If your export progress has been stuck somewhere or at 100%, it is very likely that your disk has become full.

 It is a common mistake with shared hosting.
 You can now take some beneficial action to clean up your disk.

-- Install WP Optimize plugin and clear post revisions, auto-drafted posts, trashed comments, etc
+• Install WP Optimize plugin and clear post revisions, auto-drafted posts, trashed comments, etc.

-- Delete unused plugins and themes.
+• Delete unused plugins and themes.

-- Delete previous backup files from file manager
+• Delete previous backup files from file manager

-- Clear error log in root folder
+• Clear error log in root folder

-- Delete unused videos, audios and images from media gallery
+• Delete unused videos, audios and images from media gallery

 If the problem persists, the server timeout could be to blame.
 It should be increased.